 Learn, unlearn, repeat: Important conversations and lessons learned during Pride and Indigenous History Months

-Ryan Trepanier is one of the first co-workers I meet after making the move to McMaster and joining the Faculty of Science.
+Rayna Trepanier is one of the first co-workers I meet after making the move to McMaster and joining the Faculty of Science.

 Over the next seven years, we talk about the movies we’ve watched and the shows we’re streaming.
 From September to February, we talk about the National Football League.

-Starting last fall, there’s something else we should talk about – Ryan is coming out at work as a trans woman.
+Starting last fall, there’s something else we should talk about – Rayna is coming out at work as a trans woman.
 But I have no idea how to start that conversation or what to say.

 When it comes to important conversations, I avoid them or behave like it’s open mic night at a low-rent comedy club.
-I don’t want to offend Ryan or embarrass myself by trying and failing to be funny so I say nothing.
+I don’t want to offend Rayna or embarrass myself by trying and failing to be funny so I say nothing.

 Months go by.
 Silence may be golden but sometimes it’s rude.